tiamatica/APM/README.md

-# APL Package Manager - Mark I
+# APL Package Manager - Mark II

     Authors: Gilgamesh Athoraya, Kai Jäger

 ## Summary

-This document aims to define what an APL Package is and how a manager can be implemented to deal with such packages.
-In its simplest form an implementation can be server-less and simply deal with packages directly without a supporting registry.
-However, when designing the solution we recommended to keep in mind an eventual APL Package server (registry server).
+This document aims to define what an APL Package is and a manager to deal with such packages.
+In its simplest form an implementation can work without a server process and simply deal with packages directly without a supporting registry.
+The complete solution allows interacting with both local registries and served registries (APL Package server).

-## The Package
+## 1. The Package

-A package is a bundle of files:
+A package is a bundle of files in a folder:
   1. A configuration file describing the package.
-  1. Source code in a file or folder
+  1. Source code in a file or sub-folder
   1. Optionally other files (resources)

 A package name must be:
   1. a valid APL name
   1. consist of nothing but ASCII (**not** ANSI) characters

-The files are zipped up and named after the package name and version as defined in the config file (eg. `MyGroup-MyPackage-v1.0.0.zip`).
+A package folder is named after the package group, name and version as defined in the config file (eg. `MyGroup-MyPackage-v1.0.0`).

-### Config file
+### 1.1.
+Config file

-The config file should be a structured file (JSON?).
-It should have a standard name (eg. `apl-package.json`) and define the following properties:
+The config file is a JSON file with the name `apl-project.json`.
+It defines the following properties:

   * name
   * group